caiodesign/bstage-boilerplate/README.md

-bstage is a NextJS boilerplate with the most used technologies for create powerfull and scalable React apps!!
+bstage is a NextJS boilerplate with the most used technologies for create powerful and scalable React apps!!

 ## What's included
 - TypeScript